 – Statistics and Probability

-Foundation Level sets the stage for students’ number sense, and the teachers provide the essential ingredient in the building blocks of linking the verbal language, with concrete materials and written numbers.
+Foundation Level sets the stage for students’ number sense.
+Learning experiences provide the essential foundations that underpin students’ mathematical understanding.
+Students begin to link verbal language with concrete materials and written numbers.

-Levels 1 and 2 build upon the foundations of students’ knowledge to allow students to explore a range of concepts, with an emphasis on the use of games and concrete materials to allow students to visualise and verbalise ideas.
+In Years 1 and 2, students continue to build their numerical knowledge by exploring fundamental mathematical ideas and solidifying their understanding of number operations.
+Teaching experiences build on foundational skills to allow students to explore a range of concepts, with an emphasis on the use of games and concrete materials to effectively visualise and communicate ideas.

-Levels 5 & 6 enables students to respond to familiar and unfamiliar situations by employing mathematics to make informed decisions and solve problems efficiently.
-They apply multiple concepts across a range of tasks that showcase their individual understandings and promote creativity.
+In Years 5 and 6, students apply their mathematical knowledge in familiar and unfamiliar situations to solve problems efficiently.
+They apply multiple concepts across a range of tasks that showcase their individual understandings and begin to select from their range of mathematical strategies to create and solve problems.